-$41.^{11}$ (1) Subject to subsection (2), not more than one person, in addition to the driver, may be carried on any motor cycle or quadricycle.

-(2) In the case of a motor cycle to which a sidecar is attached, one person may be carried in the sidecar in addition to any other person allowed to be carried on that motor cycle under subsection (1).

-(3) A person who fails to comply with this section, either as driver or passenger, commits an offence.
+- 41. (1) Subject to subsection (2), not more than one person, in addition to the driver, may be carried on any motor cycle or quadricycle. - (2) In the case of a motor cycle to which a sidecar is attached, one person may be carried in the sidecar in addition to any other person allowed to be carried on that motor cycle under subsection (1). - (3) A person who fails to comply with this section, either as driver or passenger, commits an offence.

-Duty to give name and address and to stop, and power of arrest in certain cases
+Duty to give name and address and stop, and power of arrest in certain cases

-$42.^{12}$ (1) If the driver or passenger of vehicle who is alleged to have committed an offence under this Ordinance, on being so required by any person having reasonable ground for so enquiring, fails to give his or her name and address, or gives a false name or address, he or she commits an offence.
+42. (1) The driver or passenger of vehicle who is alleged to have committed an offence under this Ordinance and who, on being so required by any person having reasonable ground for so enquiring, fails to give his or her name and address, or gives a false name or address, commits an offence.

-(2) A police officer may arrest without warrant the driver or passenger of any vehicle who such police officer has reasonable ground to suspect has committed an offence under this Ordinance.

-(3) A person driving a vehicle on a road or riding on a road a bicycle or tricycle, not being a vehicle, who fails to stop the vehicle, bicycle or tricycle on being required to do so by a police officer commits an offence.
+- (2) A police officer may arrest without warrant the driver or passenger of any vehicle whom the police officer has reasonable grounds to suspect has committed an offence under this Ordinance, unless the driver or passenger is known to the police officer or gives his or her name and address or produces his or her licence to the police officer. - (3) A person driving a vehicle on a road or riding on a road a bicycle or tricycle, not being a vehicle, who fails to stop the vehicle, bicycle or tricycle on being required to do so by a police officer commits an offence.
+Penalty: A fine of £500.